kmadathil/sanskrit_parser/README.md

 #### Output
 All semantically valid sandhi split sequences

+#### Current Status
+Working - see SanksritLexicalAnalyzer.py
+Caveat - uses inriaxmlwrapper as a level 1 solution, so we're limited to what Prof. Huet's database has.

 ###    Level 3
 #### Input
 Semantically valid sequence of tagged padas (output of Level 1)